duchungvu/flexbot/README.md

 ```
 $ ngrok http 3000
 ```
-You can set the port to anything, at here I set 3000.
-Copy the link at the line `Forwarding` looks like `https://something.ngrok.io` and paste into `APP_URL`
+You can set the port to anything, I set 3000 here.
+Copy the link on the line `Forwarding` that looks like `https://something.ngrok.io` and paste into `APP_URL`

 2. In other terminal, run the the Node.js application
 ```